- UNDERGRADUATE TEACHING

 - POSTGRADUATE TEACHING

 These courses are taught in either Spanish or in English.
-The courses are usually taught in one week and include 20-30 hours of formal lectures and 10 hours of laboratory instruction/demonstrations and a field trip.
-The courses are tuned based on the interest of organizers and/or participants.
+The duration of these courses is usually 5-7, are the equivalent of 20-30 hours of formal lectures plus 10 hours of laboratory instruction/demonstrations and/or a field trip.
+The courses can be modified based on the interest of organizers and/or participants.